MISSOURI VETERANS HOME PROGRAM POSITION DESCRIPTION

 ESSENTIAL JOB FUNCTIONS: (Any one position may not include all of the duties listed nor do the listed examples include all tasks, which may be found in positions of this class.)

-Stand or walk for extended periods of time, primarily on feet on all shifts with the exception of breaks and occasional sedentary tasks during giving/receiving report, sitting at desk to transcribe orders, medical record documentation, etc.
+Stand or walk for extended periods of time, primarily on feet all shift with the exception of breaks and occasional sedentary tasks during giving/receiving report, sitting at desk to transcribe orders, medical record documentation, etc.

 Assist and/or complete resident teaching prior to discharge.